apache/samza/docs/learn/documentation/versioned/container/serialization.md

 stores.LastPageViewPerUser.msg.serde=json
 {% endhighlight %}

 Each serde is defined with a factory class.
-Samza comes with several builtin serdes for UTF-8 strings, binary-encoded integers, JSON (requires the samza-serializers dependency) and more.
+Samza comes with several builtin serdes for UTF-8 strings, binary-encoded integers, JSON and more.
 You can also create your own serializer by implementing the [SerdeFactory](../api/javadocs/org/apache/samza/serializers/SerdeFactory.html) interface.

 The name you give to a serde (such as "json" and "integer" in the example above) is only for convenience in your job configuration; you can choose whatever name you like.
 For each stream and each state store, you can use the serde name to declare how messages should be serialized and deserialized.